JamesA-usa/UDacity-coding-fun/README.md

 # UDacity Blog and Code: Problem Definition & Data Collection

 This repo was created for UDacity's Blog Post Assignment.
-Python code, the dataset processed, and this readme file is included.
+Python code in a jupyter notebook format, the datasets used, and this readme file are included.
 If you wish to review the blog post.
 Click on the below link:

 https://medium.com/@logik.machinelearning/what-does-it-take-to-learn-code-2d8dbfe61b7c

-Data from 2021 to 2024 was collected from the Stack Overflow Annual Developer Survey [1].
-The survey data was used to evaluate whether age, education, or work role impacted coding experience and which of those variables influenced years of coding the most.
-The data contained upwards of around forty-eight available columns (depending on year) so the most relevant columns were selected after a preliminary data review.

-# Running Code
+# Getting Started

 This code works inside of a jupyter notebook so it should run without any setup.
 In case you decide to copy the code into an IDE, import the following libraries: